-Conversely, when the believer understands theologically that he or she has been “crucified with Christ; and it is no longer I who live, but Christ lives in me …” (Galatians 2:20), they possess no biblically legitimate reason to harbor anger nor jealousy and react violently every time someone hurts them!
+Conversely, when believers understand theologically that they have been crucified with Christ; and it is no longer I [they] who live, but Christ lives in [them] … (Galatians 2:20), they possess no biblically legitimate reason to harbor anger nor jealousy and react violently every time someone hurts them!
 Why?
 Because they are already dead to self anyway!
 For them to live is Christ!
 Theology informs and governs the thinking and emotions of the spiritually mature.
 Theology trains them over time.

 No believing public servant should be characterized by crowing speech in front of the camera, in their district, on the floor, in his or her office, or at home.

 To do that is to deny your new identity in Christ!
 Conversely, one of the fruits of the indwelling Holy Spirit in the life of the regenerate is self-control (Galatians 5:22–24).
 As a believer, you are empowered and enabled from and by your Heavenly Father to manifest restraint in your speech.
 By way of your new nature in Christ you are an apt ambassador, not a clamoring crow.
 Scripture must not only be informative but must be the final arbiter of a public servant’s acceptable style.